ThemeBoy/SportsPress/readme.txt

 = Premium Extensions =

 Looking for more advanced sports functionality?
-ThemeBoy offers a range of [SportsPress extensions](http://themeboy.com/plugins/) to add more features to your sports website.
+ThemeBoy offers a range of [SportsPress extensions](http://themeboy.com/sportspress/extensions/) to add more features to your club website.

 = Available Languages =
 * English – English ( en_US )